hbctraining/Intro-to-Shell/lessons/01_the_filesystem.md

 #### Wild cards

-Navigate to the `~/unix_workshop/raw_fastq` directory.
-This directory contains FASTQ files from our RNA-Seq experiment.
+Navigate to the `~/unix_lesson/raw_fastq` directory.
+This directory contains FASTQ files from a next-generation sequencing dataset.

 The '*' character is a shortcut for "everything".
 Thus, if you enter `ls *`, you will see all of the contents of a given directory.
 Now try this command: